Master Cat Training: 6 Proven Tips for Obedient Felines

 Creating a Distraction-Free Environment

 To make training more effective, find a quiet place.
-Choose a spot where your cat feels safe and focused.
+Choose a spot where your cat feels safe and focused for cat training activities.
 Try to avoid distractions during training so your cat can focus.

 Advanced Cat Training Techniques